IATI/IATI-Guidance/en/introduction/upgrade-processes.rst

 The **IATI Standard** is a living document, that grows and adapts over time.

-To ensure this is delivered in a scalable, productive and appropriate manner, an upgrade process is describe and maintained.
+To ensure this is delivered in a scalable, productive and appropriate manner, a comprehensive upgrade process is maintained.

 Considerations